-Increase the impact of your work by sharing your data and code for others to view, build upon, and reuse.
-Benefits of data and code sharing include:
+Increase the impact of your work.
+Share your data and code for others to view, build upon, and reuse.

-- Improve the discoverability of your data by hosting it in an easily accessible repository
+- Improving the discoverability of your data by hosting it in an easily accessible repository.

-- Make your data citable with a unique Digital Object Identifier (DOI) for your dataset
+- Making your data citable with a unique Digital Object Identifier (DOI) for your dataset.

-- Increase the pace of scientific advancement by enabling other researchers to build upon your work
+- Increasing the pace of scientific advancement by enabling other researchers to build upon your work.

-- Follow best practices of reproducible research by archiving your paper’s underlying data
+- Following best practices of reproducible research by archiving your article’s underlying data.

-- Ensure long-term preservation and accessibility of your data through the repository’s archival curation
+- Ensuring long-term preservation and accessibility of your data through the repository’s archival curation.

 IEEE DataPort™ is an online data repository of datasets and data analysis tools.
 The repository accepts all types of datasets up to 2TB and provides a DOI for easy citation.
 IEEE DataPort is currently available for free with coupon code Dataport1.
 Papers in the IEEE Xplore® Digital Library with linked data in IEEE DataPort will have a Code & Datasets tab where readers can link to the dataset.

-Authors who have published with IEEE in the past five years can upload their code to Code Ocean and link it to the paper published in IEEE Xplore.
-IEEE Xplore papers with linked code have a Code & Datasets tab where readers can run the code without installing or downloading anything.
+Authors who have published with IEEE in the past five years can upload their code to Code Ocean and link it to the article published in IEEE Xplore.
+Articles with linked code have a Code & Datasets tab where readers can run the code without installing or downloading anything.

-Here are the steps to upload your code and link it to your published IEEE Xplore paper:
+Follow these steps to upload your code and link it to your IEEE Xplore article:

-- Click the Metadata tab and click Published in the Associated Publication box; enter your paper’s DOI to automatically populate the other paper metadata
+- Click the Metadata tab and click Published in the Associated Publication box.
+Enter your article’s DOI to automatically populate the other article metadata.

-- When you’re all done uploading your code, click the Publish button to send it to Code Ocean for verification; once the Code Ocean team confirms that everything is working properly, they will have it uploaded to IEEE Xplore
+- When you are done uploading your code, click the Publish button to send it to Code Ocean for verification.
+Once the Code Ocean team confirms that everything is working properly, they will have it uploaded to IEEE Xplore.